 Restricted Stock Units and Performance Stock Units: The Company currently grants RSU and PSU awards under the 2020 Plan.
 The Compensation Committee determines the restrictions on such units, when the restrictions lapse, when the units vest and are paid, and under what terms the units are forfeited.
-The cost of these awards is amortized over the vesting period, which is generally three years.
+The cost of these awards is amortized over the vesting period, which is generally 3 years.
 Dividend equivalents are not paid out unless and until such time that the award vests and shares are distributed.

-The payout for PSU awards granted prior to 2020 is based on the achievement of the Company's performance measures, based on adjusted EPS growth as modified for executive compensation purposes and measured on a three-year annualized growth basis, and paid out generally at the end of February after the three-year performance period is completed.
-The Company accounts for these awards as performance condition restricted stock units.
-The performance condition is not considered in the determination of grant date fair value of such awards.
-Compensation cost is recognized over the performance period based on management's estimate of the number of units expected to vest and shares to be paid and is adjusted to reflect the actual number of shares paid out at the end of the three-year performance period.
+The payout for PSU awards is based on the Company's adjusted EPS growth as modified for executive compensation purposes and a relative total stockholder return ("TSR") modifier versus the S&P 500 constituents, both measured on a three-year basis.
+The number of shares earned at the end of the three-year vesting period varies from 0% to 200% of the number of PSUs granted depending on adjusted EPS growth and relative TSR performance.
+PSU awards are paid out generally at the end of February after the three-year performance period is completed.

+The Company accounts for PSU awards as performance condition restricted stock units.
+The adjusted EPSrelated performance condition is not considered in the determination of grant date fair value of such awards.
+Compensation cost is recognized over the performance period based on management's estimate of the number of units expected to vest and shares to be paid in connection with adjusted EPS growth and is adjusted to reflect the actual number of shares paid out at the end of the three-year performance period for such performance.
-The payout for PSU awards granted beginning in 2020 is based on the achievement of the Company's adjusted EPS growth as well as a relative total stockholder return ("TSR") modifier versus the S&P 500 constituents.

 The TSR modifier is a market condition with the grant-date fair value determined using a Monte Carlo simulation model.
 The Monte Carlo model considers several factors and assumptions including the risk-free interest rate, historical volatility of and correlations between the stock prices of the Company and the S&P 500 constituents, and the Company's relative TSR versus S&P 500 constituents for the brief portion of the three-year performance period prior to the grant date.